To download a PDF version of the map, click here.

 The Harper Joy Theatre has two performance spaces, the 310-seat Alexander Stage and the Freimann Studio Theatre.
 HJT also has an acting studio which serves as its primary acting classroom, a scene shop, a design classroom and computer lab, and a costume shop.

-Hunter Conservatory houses the 75-seat Kimball Auditorium as well as offices for Whitman's Film and Media Studies professors and for part of the Whitman College Technology Services department.
+Hunter Conservatory houses the 75-seat Kimball Auditorium as well as offices for Whitman's Film and Media Studies professors.

 Jewett Hall is a traditional residence hall which houses approximately 170 first year students.
-It has spacious lounges with kitchen space, a recreation room, and a free laundry room.
+It has spacious lounges with kitchen space, a recreation room, a dining hall, and a free laundry room.